CptCapt/Data-Engineer-Project-STEDI-Human-Balance-Analytics/README.md

 Trusted Zone
 </summary>

-> In the Trusted Zone, I created AWS Glue jobs to make transformations on the raw data in the landing zones.
+In the Trusted Zone, I created AWS Glue jobs to transform the raw data from the landing zones to the corresponding trusted zones.
+In conclusion, it only contains customer records from people who agreed to share their data.

 **Glue job scripts**